 We join Danny at a point in his life where he is feeling low; he split up from his girlfriend six months earlier and is wallowing in self-pity at home.
 He turns down every invitation to go out and be with his friends.
 Then a chance encounter on a bus home gives him a new perspective on life and Danny decides he will say yes – no matter what – to everything he is asked to do.
 This he does, even risking bodily harm when a man asks:

 “You what??
 Do you want a punch in the mouth?”

 Danny closes his eyes.
 “Yes”.

 Heart-warming, hysterically funny, and full of life-affirming positivity, Yes Man is a must-read.
-If you would like to read more, Yes Man is back on the shelves of the Book Exchange.

 Click bottom right to read the previous post